-Gatto earned her Master’s in Public Health from the Fielding School of Public Health at UCLA and her PhD in Epidemiology from the Department of Preventive Medicine at USC’s Keck School of Medicine.
-She subsequently completed a three-year postdoctoral fellowship in environmental neuroepidemiology at UCLA, as well as a one-year internship in communicable disease control and prevention at the Los Angeles County Department of Public Health.
-Gatto also holds certifications in Public Health (CPH), statistical analysis systems (SAS), and Geographical Information Science (GIS).
+Gatto earned her MPH from the Fielding School of Public Health at UCLA and her PhD in epidemiology from the USC Keck School of Medicine’s Department of Preventive Medicine.
+She subsequently completed a three-year post-doctoral fellowship at UCLA in environmental neuroepidemiology as well as a one-year internship in communicable disease control and prevention at the Los Angeles County Department of Public Health.
+Gatto holds certifications in Public Health (CPH), SAS and Geographical Information Science (GIS), and college teaching.

-A recipient of the Governor’s Environmental and Economic Leadership Award (2014), Gatto is a member of professional societies that include the International Society of Environmental Epidemiology, the American Public Health Association, and the Society of Epidemiology and is a past member of the American Heart Association.
-Gatto has also served as a reviewer for prominent public health journals, including Environmental Health Perspectives, International Journal of Cancer, and Diabetes Care.
+Gatto was a recipient of the Governor’s Environmental and Economic Leadership Award in 2014, and in 2018, was awarded a Fulbright Specialist grant with which she traveled to Ulaanbaatar, Mongolia to teach epidemiology to public health professionals at Mongolia’s National Center of Public Health.
+Gatto is a member of several professional societies, including the International Society of Environmental Epidemiology and the American Public Health Association.
+Gatto has also served as a reviewer for prominent public health journals including Environmental Health Perspectives, Journal of the Neurological Sciences, and Public Health Nutrition.

-Gatto is a native Angeleno who is inspired by the work of Wangari Maathai, founder of the Green Belt movement in Kenya, and Alice Waters, creator of the Edible Schoolyard in Berkeley, California.
+Gatto is a native Angeleno inspired by the work of Wangari Maathai, who founded the Green Belt movement in Kenya, and Alice Waters, who created the Edible Schoolyard in Berkeley, CA.

 Co-authored with J. Sinsheimer, M. Cockburn, L.A.
 Escobedo, Y. Borderlon, B. Ritz.
 “Vitamin D Receptor Gene Polymorphisms and Parkinson’s Disease in a Population with High Ultraviolet Radiation Exposure.”
 Neurological Sciences 352 (2015): 88–93.